 Our College of Nursing & Professional Disciplines (CNPD) has produced some of the finest nursing leaders in the nation for more than a century.
 Our online graduate nursing programs are accredited by the Commission on Collegiate Nursing Education, underscoring our commitment to high-quality nursing education.

 UND’s distance learning program took shape in 1911 through mail correspondence and has evolved ever since, allowing us to offer technology-based distance education to thousands of students around the world and help them achieve their educational goals from wherever they live.
 Our innovative spirit has carried through to our graduate nursing programs, where we’ve spent the past 30+ years offering online education to CNPD students.
 We know how to personalize your experience and make sure you’re ready to perform in the field — wherever you decide to practice.

 We’re on a mission to prepare nurse leaders like you for advanced roles in health care where you’ll have an opportunity to influence policy change and improve patient outcomes.
-Our online Post-Master’s D.N.P. programs are designed for leaders who are ready to take action, and as a trusted nursing, medicine, health sciences and social services institution, we’d like to help you.
+Our online Post-Master’s D.N.P. program is designed for leaders who are ready to take action, and as a trusted nursing, medicine, health sciences and social services institution, we’d like to help you.

 You’re already a health care provider.
 Now become a health care leader.